izuna385/Entity-Linking-Recent-Trends/README.md

     * [Distant Learning for Entity Linking with Automatic Noise Detection](https://github.com/izuna385/papers/wiki/038_Distant_Learning_for_Entity_linking(ACL19))

       * [slide](https://speakerdeck.com/izuna385/distant-learning-for-entity-linking-with-automatic-noise-detection)

+      * They proposed framing EL as Distant Learning problem, in which no labeled training data is available, and de-noising model for this task.

     * [Boosting Entity Linking Performance by Leveraging Unlabeled Documents](https://arxiv.org/abs/1906.01250)